foo290/Campus-Guide/README.md

 College Management Software

 ## Runtime
-Campus Guide is the folder which contains all the subdirectory and all database file, images and icons which should be in the same directory in which all the main scripts. simply run frontend.py file :
+The folder named "Campus Guide" which contains all the subdirectory and all database file, images and icons which should be in the same directory in which all the main scripts. simply run frontend.py file :

 ```